Deicing boot

 A deicing boot is a type of ice protection system installed on aircraft surfaces to permit a mechanical deicing in flight.
-Such boots are generally installed on the leading edges of wings and control surfaces (e.g. horizontal and vertical stabilizer) as these areas are most likely to accumulate ice and any contamination could severely affect the aircraft's performance.
+Such boots are generally installed on the leading edges of wings and control surfaces (e.g. horizontal and vertical stabilizer) as these areas are most likely to accumulate ice which could severely affect the aircraft's performance.

 Design

 A deicing boot consists of a thick rubber membrane that is installed over the surface to be deiced.
 As atmospheric icing occurs and ice builds up, a pneumatic system inflates the boot with compressed air.
 This expansion in size cracks any ice that has accumulated, and this ice is blown away into the airflow.
 The boots are then deflated to return the wing or surface to its optimal shape.

 Boots require proper care.
 Holes in the boot may create air leaks that will decrease the effectiveness of the boots.
 As such, boots must be carefully inspected before each flight and any holes or cuts must be patched.